Macil/aocd/README.md

 problem, you may want to define a custom interface and return it or an array of it from the `parse()` function.

-You are able to have tests directly within the script, unlike in usual Deno projects.
-Deno's standard "deno test" command with no arguments expects tests to be in separate "test.ts" or "*.test.ts" files.
+You are able to have tests directly within the script.
+The "deno test" command with no arguments by default expects tests to be in separate "test.ts" or "\*.test.ts" files, but this project configures `deno.json` so "deno test" includes "day_\*.ts" files.
 For Advent of Code, it's often more convenient to have the code related to a single day in a single file.
-Aocd's project template sets up `deno.json` to add a "deno task test" command that can be used in place of "deno test" to also run tests within all "day_#.ts" files.
-All arguments to "deno task test" are passed to "deno test".

 For the tests, you are expected to replace the `TEST_INPUT` contents with test input from the Advent of Code problem description and then update the expected